-A safe deposit box is held by the Conservancy at the downtown Wells Fargo Bank branch, to store several items, including but not limited to: original signed Articles of Incorporation; original signed bylaws; and original Natomas Mutual Water Company stock certificates, Signers on the Conservancy's safe deposit box are the Executive Director, Business & Accounting Manager and the Administrative Assistant.
+A safe deposit box is held by the Conservancy at the downtown Wells Fargo Bank branch to store several items, including but not limited to: original signed Articles of Incorporation; original signed bylaws; and original Natomas Central Mutual Water Company stock certificates.
+Signers on the Conservancy's safe deposit box are the Executive Director, Chief Financial Officer and the Contracts and Compliance Manager.

-Daily off-site electronic back-ups are automatically performed by an Internet provider back-upservice.
-Annual back up CD's will be stored in the Conservancy's on-site fireproof cabinet.
+Daily off-site electronic back-ups are automatically performed by an Internet provider back-up service and onsite external hard drive.
+Historical back up CD's will be stored in the Conservancy's on-site fireproof cabinet.